-Human trafficking in massage parlors is the second most common type of trafficking reported to the National Human Trafficking Hotline.
+Human trafficking in massage businesses is the second most common type of trafficking reported to the National Human Trafficking Hotline.
 This is not surprising, given how ubiquitous these venues are.
 According to our recently published research, there are more than 9,000 illicit massage businesses (IMBs) — fronts for selling commercial sex — spread across every state in the United States.
 For a sense of scale, consider that Starbucks now has approximately 8,222 company-operated stores in the United States.

 Concerned community members can play an important role in ending massage parlor trafficking, but it’s critical that it’s done in a careful way.